 - Zinc, Iron, Fiber

-Navitas Naturals Goji Berries provide a number of important macronutrients including carbohydrates, protein, healthy fats and soluble fiber.
+Navitas Naturals Goji Berries provide a number of important nutrients including complex carbohydrates and complete proteins.
 There's even more to this sweet little red berry including 18 amino acids, free-radical fighting antioxidants, carotenoids, vitamins A, C, and E, and more than 20 other trace minerals and vitamins including zinc, iron, phosphorus and riboflavin (B2).
 Ounce-for-ounce, goji berries contain more vitamin C than oranges, more beta-carotene than carrots, and more iron than soybeans and spinach.

 Traditional healing systems around the globe have utilized the robust power of goji berries by eating the fruit, drinking the juice, wine, and tea, and processing tinctures, powders and tablets.
 Legends report that for thousands of years, monks in the Himalayan Mountains steeped goji berries in hot water to help aid meditation, and to obtain greater health, vitality, longevity, energy and stamina.